Menu ☰

 Owen Owen, a young man from Wales, came to Liverpool and in 1868, at the age of 20, with some help from an uncle, he opened his own drapery emporium at 121 London Road.
 By 1873 he had over 120 employees, many from Wales, and a quarter of an acre of floor space.
 Owen Owen was interested in his staff's well-being and was the first employer in Liverpool to give staff a half day off each week.

 He enlisted in Liverpool at St George's Hall on the 31st of August 1914 under the alias Owen William Wells.
 Why he enlisted under a false name and the significance of the surname Wells is not known.
 He joined the 18th Battalion of The King's Liverpool Regiment as Private 17221.
-His attestation papers record that he’s 5ft 5inches tall, weighs 119 lbs and is 22 years of age.
+His attestation papers record that he was 5ft 5inches tall, weighs 119 lbs with a 34" chest, and is 22 years of age.
 His occupation stated as a salesman.
-He gives his religion as Church of England and as next of kin his parents Owen and Jane Williams at Bryn-Awel, Nantclwyd.
+He stated his religion as Church of England and as next of kin his parents Owen and Jane Williams at Bryn-Awel, Nantclwyd.

 From the 23rd September 1914 he was billeted at Hooton Park Race Course and remained there until the 3rd December 1914 when they moved into the hutted accommodation at Lord Derby’s estate at Knowsley Hall.
 On 30th April 1915 the 18th Battalion alongside the other three Pals battalions left Liverpool via Prescot Station for further training at Belton Park, Grantham.
 They remained here until September 1915 when they reached Larkhill Camp on Salisbury Plain.
 He arrived in France on 7th November 1915.